MerrybyPractice/healthtracker/README.md

     - Added and wired a button on the front page to take you to the finger exercise page
     - reduced the image sizes of carousel images by 80%

+### 5/23/19

+    - added button on main page for diary
+    - moved main page nav buttons into a vertical layout, adjusted constraints accordingly
+    - updated dependencies with variable versions, and ensured project is synced with latest versions of dependencies
+    - created and wired in a Diary database using room
+    - added diary page
+        - submission form: form_Title, form_Timestamp, form_Quant, form_Description fields.
+        - display log
 ## Features

 ### Finger Exercises